Mondestin/utruck/README.md

 # Utruck
-Truck managment System in PHP
+Truck Managment System in PHP

 Stack used: